Thursday, March 30, 2023

 Inspired by friend-of-the-blog Archon's excellent work on Orbiters Local 519 (print copy here), and recently reminded of this project by Skerples' sci-fi thoughts, I've been reworking a very old setting of mine.
 It's a sci-fi sword-and-planet sort of thing, leaning towards the oiled-up-barbarian side of the He-ManBlindsight axis and standing with Kirk in the middle of the John CarterTNG axis.

 Hey!
-Hi, author here: I was so amused by the idea of the chart I described in the paragraph above that I spent two hours assembling it and arguing about it on Discord.
+Author here: I was so amused by the idea of the chart I described in the paragraph above that I spent two hours assembling it and arguing about it on Discord.
 Here it is.
-If you disagree, leave an angry comment and I might update the chart/insult your mother and your intelligence.
+If you disagree, leave an angry comment and I might update the chart/insult you.

 I don't like the terms "hard sci-fi" and "soft sci-fi", I find them imprecise and obfuscating, for reasons I shan't repeat in this caption but will gladly elucidate if you buy me a beer.